CutmanMike/bot-balancer/README.md

 Define what bot you want to use for this slot. *X* is the team number (1-4) and *Y* is the bot number (1-12).
 In non team games, only team 1 is used.
 Be sure to disable **botbalancer_detectgame** if you wish to customize the bot list.

 ## Limitations
 * Having multiple bots of the same name will cause problems.
 This is due to the limited RemoveBot command which only takes player names.
-To get around this just make copies of bots in a BOTINFO with different names.
+To get around this just make mew bots in a BOTINFO with different names.
 * You can only have a maximum of 4 teams and 12 bots per team currently.

 ## Download